MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Social Engineering Scams.md

 # Common Types of Social Engineering Attacks

 ## Pretexting
 - Pretexting involves creating a fabricated scenario (the pretext) to engage a target in a manner that increases the chance of scam success.
-The attacker usually pretends to need certain information from the target to confirm their identity, thereby gaining access to sensitive data.
+The attacker usually pretends to need certain information from the target to confirm their identity, thereby gaining access to sensitive [[data]].

 ## Phishing/Spear Phishing
 - Phishing is a technique that involves sending fraudulent emails that mimic those from reputable sources to steal sensitive information.
 Spear phishing is a more targeted version, where the attacker has done research on their victim to make the attack more personalized and convincing.